kgorman/ASP_examples_repository/60_seconds_to_connector/README.md

   }
 }
 ```
-The sink confgiuration is saved in a file named `c_kafka.json`.
+The sink configuration is saved in a file named `c_kafka.json`.
 Changes for each source collection will be written to a Kafka topic with the same name.
 So for this example collection names must be unique.
-Open the file and change the values for `mechanism`, `usermame`, `password` and `protocol` to match your Kafka cluster credentials and authentication type.
+Open the file and change the values for `mechanism`, `username`, `password` and `protocol` to match your Kafka cluster credentials and authentication type.

 ```bash
 # Create a sink connection in the connection registry for Kafka